-- 1. Under title 11 of the U.S. Code (bankruptcy) (reportable only for business or investment debt; see Exceptions below). - 2.
-Or extinguished making it unenforceable in a receivership, foreclosure, or similar Federal or state court proceeding. - 3.
-Or extinguished when the statute of limitations for collecting the debt expires, or when the statutory period for filing a claim or beginning a deficiency judgment proceeding expires.
-Expiration of the statute of limitations is an identifiable event only when a debtor's affirmative statute of limitations defense is upheld in a final judgment or decision of a court and the appeal period has expired. - 4.
-When the creditor elects foreclosure remedies that by law end or bar the creditor's right to collect the debt.
-This event applies to a mortgage lender or holder who is barred by local law from pursuing debt collection after a "power of sale" in the mortgage or deed of trust is exercised. - 5.
-Due to a probate or similar proceeding. - 6.
-Under an agreement between the creditor and the debtor to cancel the debt at less than full consideration if the last event necessary to cancel the debt has occurred. - 7.
-Because of a decision or a defined policy of the creditor to discontinue collection activity and cancel the debt.
+1. Under title 11 of the U.S. Code (bankruptcy) (reportable only for business or investment debt; see Exceptions on page 19).

+2. Or extinguished making it unenforceable in a receivership, foreclosure, or similar Federal or state court proceeding.

+3. Or extinguished when the statute of limitations for collecting the debt expires, or when the statutory period for filing a claim or beginning a deficiency judgment proceeding expires.
+Expiration of the statute of limitations is an identifiable event only when a debtor's affirmative statute of limitations defense is upheld in a final judgment or decision of a court and the appeal period has expired.

+4. When the creditor elects foreclosure remedies that by law end or bar the creditor's right to collect the debt.
+This event applies to a mortgage lender or holder who is barred by local law from pursuing debt collection after a "power of sale" in the mortgage or deed of trust is exercised.

+5. Due to a probate or similar proceeding.

+6. Under an agreement between the creditor and the debtor to cancel the debt at less than full consideration if the last event necessary to cancel the debt has occurred.

+7. Because of a decision or a defined policy of the creditor to discontinue collection activity and cancel the debt.
 A creditor's defined policy can be in writing or an established business practice of the creditor.
 A creditor's practice to stop collection activity and abandon a debt when a particular nonpayment period expires is a defined policy.

-Note: The following is an identifiable event only on or after December 31, 1997.